florianingelfinger/MStwins/README.md

 # MStwins
 This repository contains code that was used in the analysis of the manuscript Ingelfinger, Gerdes et al. "XXX".
 The purpose of this repository is to provide additional details beyond the method section of the manuscript for the interested reader.

-Additionally, code used for the CITE-seq analysis can be accessed here:
+Additional code used for the CITE-seq analysis can be accessed here:
 XXX

 The code is split into the following sections: